oppia/oppia-web-developer-docs/Google-Summer-of-Code-2023.md

 Please note that the list of project ideas below is not set in stone: more projects may be added later, and some project descriptions may also change a bit, so check back regularly.
 In addition, the mentor assignments listed below are provisional, and may change depending on which proposals are eventually accepted.

+The list of projects for this year will be added soon.